ktaliaferro/gps-viewer/README.md

 For the app to function, the logged flight data must have a "GPS" column with latitude and longitude separated by a space.  e.g. "30.324000 -97.603500".

-Log files larger than 2MB are ignored.
+To keep load times reasonable, log files larger than 2MB are ignored.